massoncheg/forgejo-docs/docs/admin/upgrade.md

 ## Performing the upgrade

-- If the upgrade is from a Gitea version [lower than 1.6](https://github.com/go-gitea/gitea/blob/faa28b5a44912f1c63afddab9396bae9e6fe061c/models/migrations/migrations.go#L63) and greater or equal to 1.2.0, proceed as follows:
-  - Upgrade to 1.2.3 and manually verify it runs
-  - Upgrade to 1.4.3 and manually verify it runs
-  - Upgrade to 1.5.3 and manually verify it runs
-  - Upgrade to 1.6.4 and manually verify it runs
-- If the upgrade is from a Gitea version greater or equal to 1.6.4 that is not mentioned to be problematic [below](#when-upgrading-from-a-specific-version), upgrade directly to the latest stable Forgejo version; there is no need to upgrade to intermediate versions.
+- read the [list of things to know when upgrading from a specific version](#when-upgrading-from--known-problematic-versions-or-upgrade-paths) and either verify that your current version is not affected; or apply the notes appropriately
+- otherwise, upgrade straight to the latest released Forgejo version (the upgrade procedure will take care of migrations)
 - Verify Forgejo works

 ## Troubleshooting